Azura Quilalea Private Island

 Quilálea Island rests in a marine sanctuary, with turquoise seas and rich coral reefs surrounding it.
 The island is 34 hectares in size and lies alongside a deep channel with direct access to the Indian Ocean.
 The island forms part of the Quirimbas Archipelago, a necklace of coral islands which stretch from Pemba to the south to Tanzania in the north.

 The island is private and has one tiny lodge, Azura Quilalea Private Island, which has been completely rebuilt.
 Each has a makuti thatched roof, with superb views to the sea and reefs from the private veranda.
 All have a king-size bed, mosquito nets, ceiling fans and have been stylishly and tastefully decorated.

 Nearby, the dining area and lounge are situated to benefit from sunrise and sunset and overlook the sea.
 Menus are based on fresh fish and sea food prepared in the traditional Mozambican style, complemented with Portuguese wines.
 Alfresco lunches and dinners can be served on pristine beaches around the island, or in the new wine cellar.

-Just off the main beach is a PADI certified watersports centre offering fishing, diving, snorkelling and kayaking through the mangroves.
+Just off the main beach is a PADI certified watersports center offering fishing, diving, snorkeling and kayaking through the mangroves.
 There is also a lovely walking trail to Turtle Beach where you can look out for nesting turtles or enjoy a romantic picnic.
 Other activities at Azura Quilalea Private Island include bird and whale watching in season.
 Day visits to historic Ibo Island and cultural tours can also be arranged.